Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 > **Example:** A character with Dexterity 3 and Movement 1 will have a movement speed of 8 tiles, or 40 feet.

+Out of combat, all parties have the same movement speed of 10 miles per hour when traversing long distances.
+This speed can be increased by vehicles provided in your chosen World Kit.

 ## 2.7 Carrying Capacity

 Each character has a carrying capacity that determines how much gear and resources they can carry before becoming over-encumbered.